TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

 1) Use a one-sample t-test to use `x` to estimate the mean and 95% confidence interval for the mean of the population from which `x` was drawn.

 2) What is the standard error of the estimate of the mean?
-Hint: index the result of the t-test in (1).
+Hint: stored in the result of the t-test in (1).

 3) About how large should a sample size be in order for you to be able to assume